TBTS-pvt-ltd-2011/stock_market_analyst/README.md

 ***

-# Welcome to The library managment system's repository!
+# Welcome to The stock market systems's repository!

 ***